macdonaldezra/AlgImplementations/README.md

 to polynomial multiplication.
 The included implementations include one implemented recursively and the other iteratively, using butterfly operations.
 The implemented algorithms in fft.c are implemented directly from Chapter 30 of MIT's Introduction to Algorithms textbook on Fast Fourier Transform.
+Algorithms can both be built and tested from the command line, assuming the user has a working installation of gcc.

 ### Installation
 The project includes a makefile that creates two executibles, one for generating test